abhimvp/yc_directory_nextjs/Notes/README.md

 - We have got some files created for us during this setup:
   - `sanity.cli.ts` -> Which added env variables for us.
   - `sanity.config.ts` -> pointing to the base path of studio. - which we should be able to explore -> Go to browser and try \_> `http://localhost:3000/studio` -> error showed up -> `pnpm install @sanity/structure` - Had to remove `turbopack` in dev scripts. then we get the login page and sign in with github - we will be in this `http://localhost:3000/studio/structure` and we don't see any document types as we haven't created one yet - as we have chosen clean project during project setup
+  - `/sanity/lib/client.ts` -> This is the sanity read client for fetching data through queries, if you set the useCdn part to false - this will make to sure to cache whatever content you request for 60 seconds, After 60 seconds you will get newer version of Data, But in between the content will be delivered from the Sanity CDN (ISR Data fetching strategy).
+  - `/sanity/lib/image.ts` -> An Image URL Builder for images uploaded on Sanity Studio, so we can use on front-end side. (not present in current structure may be there could be an alternative or we create it later - [docs reference](https://www.sanity.io/docs/apis-and-sdks/presenting-images)) // TODO: `pnpm add @sanity/image-url` or we will be using a markdown plugin instead - there won't be need of this file.
+  - `Sanity/schemaTypes`: currently it's empty and later we'll create our own sanity schemas & export them.so that our entire application knows what kind of fields will each startup or document will have.
+  - `sanity/env.ts` -> where we list which kind of envs we need for our application.
+  - `Sanity/structure.ts` -> where you decide how do you arrange your schemas.
+  - `How does Sanity gets rendered within our app?` -> The sanity team added a `Studio Page` in the `app` directory.simple.

 ## All startUps & Startup card